Max. Elevation

 - Dinner: soup, main course, fruit (fresh or canned), tea or coffee.
 During the trek, tea or coffee is served with meals.
 Two cups per person are included.
 Apart from these included menus, other drinks and foodstuffs will be at your expense.

-- Water: We provide water purification tablets. and Recommended to bring refilling bottles with purified water.
-Avoid buying mineral water due to its environmental impact.
+- Water: We provide water purification tablets. and recommended to bring refilling bottles with purified water.
+If possible, avoid buying mineral water due to its environmental impact.

 This program is designed for those who exercise regularly, especially in endurance activities.
 You only need to carry a daypack with essentials.
 The trek lasts 19 days, with daily hikes of 6 to 7 hours and altitude changes between 400 m and 1,350 m.
 Cho La Pass (5420m/17,782ft), and Everest Base Camp (5,360m/17,520ft) often have snow later in the season.